nmnsud/qukoon/README.md

 * Timeline

 # TODOs
-* Compiling project into one file, with formats ('.mp4', '.wmv', etc.)
+* Project compiler in ('.mp4', '.wmv', etc.) formats
-* Mixer having bugs.
+* Fixing mixer bug.
-* Timeline scaling feature.
+* Scaling for timeline.
-* UI not complete, yet!
+* Adding more components to UI.

 If you wanted to contribute.
-Please, feel free!
+Please, feel free!<br/>
 Thanks!